 Arts Administrator, The New York State Historical Association

-The Series as a whole is incredibly touching and speaks loudly about a kind of friendship that is nearly impossible to describe."
+"I cannot believe how wonderfully you captured the "poodle himself" as well as our close relationship.
+The Series (Women's Best Friends) as a whole is incredibly touching and speaks loudly about a kind of friendship that is nearly impossible to describe."

 Claudia Logan, Author and Model For This Series

 "I found one painting, # 6 [of the Women's Best Friend Series], in particular that I consider to be absolutely stunning.
 Even when I analyze it in the broadest and most formal "art terms" that I know, it holds up beautifully.
 I've become quite prejudiced.
 I think it's more enchanting than most contemporary work that I've looked at recently.
 I see it as a figurative painting with different psychological interpretations while, at the same time, I can read it as an interesting abstract piece."

-Founder The Art Connection, Boston
+Founder, The Art Connection, Boston

 "There is such life in your paintings: motion, emotion,the sadness of lost youth and the joy of recognition.
 I cannot tell you how much I see in them or am amazed by your picking subjects which women are not supposed to understand and making us all understand them better.
 Truly amazing work.
 The only other time I saw a painting and had tears in my eyes was when I saw Guernica in Madrid"